-What Your Granny Used: Gold N Hot Professional Pressing Comb Stove Iron
+2. Gold N Hot Professional Pressing Comb Stove Iron

 Yes, this is pretty much how the first hot combs for black hair looked like.
 Gold N Hot has made an old fashioned hot comb that must be heated up with fire.
 Hold it above your stove for several minutes, then wait half a minute until it’s safe to use on your hair, and comb it thoroughly.

 The handle is heat-resistant, but you must be careful not to touch the teeth while they’re still red-hot.
 Many hairstyle brands produce cheap combs like this, but I find the Gold N Hot version the most efficient because of its wedge-shaped steel teeth.
 Hot-pressing hair with a comb is, in fact, all about the teeth shape and quality.